rkturer/movie-recommender/README.md

 ## Future Updates
 - Front End Interface (HTML, CSS, Flask, etc)
 - Personalization of Recommendations
-- Recommendations with garuanteed ways to watch in the US
+- Recommendations with guaranteed ways to watch in the US

 ## About the creator
 - Rachel Turer - Computer Science and Statistics Major At BU